One of our minor pet peeves at Skins Matter is manufacturers describing their products as ‘chemical free’.

 Can anything be accurately described as ‘allergy free’?
 Water, perhaps.
 Salt too.
 You can’t be allergic to something your body needs – such as a vitamin.
 But the body can be allergic to any protein component – and most natural / botanical skincare products have proteins in them.
 The exception, perhaps, is a pure oil or oil blend – although many come with fragrance allergens, and may cause reactions, or just not ‘suit’ certain skin types.
 There’s always mineral make-up, I guess – is that always allergy friendly?
 Perhaps a passing chemist can enlighten us?

 And because very little is allergy free, you could say that very little could or should be described as ‘free from nasties’ – another expression we see quite a bit.
-We know there are some ingredients that arguably do not belong on anybody’s skin, but for many others, what is nasty to one person may not be nasty to another – just like a peanut may kill one and be a good source of nutrition to another.
+We know there are some ingredients that some might argue do not belong on anybody’s skin, but for many others, what is nasty to one person may not be nasty to another – just like a peanut may be life-threatening to one and be a good source of nutrition to another.
 Opinions differ too: some dislike phenoxyethanol, and some don’t mind it.
 Who has the final say on what is ‘nasty’ in ‘free from’ skincare world, and what is not?

 We are guilty here too.
 But, sometimes, you do need a shorthand.
-We have a directory of skincare products ‘Free From Undesirable Ingredients’ – a more acceptable expression than, for instance, ‘Free From Ingredients Some Users May Find Undesirable’.
 It’s not easy when you’re trying to find a way of summarising all the reasons different consumers may avoid certain ingredients – they could be for health reasons, for ethical reasons, for environmental reasons, for religious reasons, for allergy-related reasons … and there are surely more.
 We’ve not found a succinct way of defining ‘free from’ skincare, unfortunately.

 I guess, at the end of the day, we just like to see specificity in ‘free from’ claims.
 What, exactly, are you free from?
 We’re not demanding that you be ‘free from’ every questionable or potentially allergenic ingredient – we just would like you to tell us exactly and specifically what you keep out of your products, or else whose standards you live up to – so that those who do have to or want to avoid certain named chemicals or ingredients can easily do so.